EI-CoreBioinformatics/mikado/README.md

 ```

-You can verify the correctness of the installation with the unit tests (*outside of the source folder*, as otherwise Python will get confused and try to use the `Mikado` source folder instead of the system installation):

-    python -c "import Mikado; Mikado.test(); Mikado.test(label='slow')"

 ### Additional dependencies

 Mikado by itself does require only the presence of a database solution, such as SQLite (although we do support MySQL and PostGRESQL as well).